 Benzodiazepines, such as lorazepam 1 to 2 mg orally or IV given 10 to 20 minutes before chemotherapy with repeated doses every 4 to 6 hours as needed, are sometimes helpful for refractory or anticipatory nausea and vomiting.

-Pain Treatment of Pain Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more , including chronic Chronic Pain Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
+Pain Overview of Pain Pain is the most common reason patients seek medical care.
+Pain has sensory and emotional components and is often classified as acute or chronic.
+Acute pain is frequently associated with anxiety... read more , including chronic Chronic Pain Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
 Causes include chronic disorders... read more and/or neuropathic pain Neuropathic Pain Neuropathic pain results from damage to or dysfunction of the peripheral or central nervous system, rather than stimulation of pain receptors.
 Diagnosis is suggested by pain out of proportion... read more , is common in patients with cancer and should be anticipated and aggressively treated.

 Pain is often under treated, for several reasons, including